triestpa/Police-Analysis-Python/README.md

 ### 0.2 - Optional: Create new virtualenv (or Anaconda) environment

-If you want to keep your Python dependencies neat and seperated between project, now would be the time to create and activate a new environment for this analysis, using either virtualenv or Anaconda.
+If you want to keep your Python dependencies neat and separated between projects, now would be the time to create and activate a new environment for this analysis, using either virtualenv or Anaconda.

 I'm not going to go into detail about how to do this, if you want to learn more check out the tutorials here. virtualenv - LINK